Table of Contents

 Monitor account activity

-Monitoring account activity can help businesses detect account takeover attempts. businesses should look for suspicious login attempts, changes in account details, and unusual activity.
+Monitoring account activity can help businesses detect account takeover attempts.
+Businesses should look for suspicious login attempts, changes in account details, and unusual activity.

 Active password management